Huangying-Zhan/marker-detection/README.md

 __C.TRAIN.SCALES = (600,)
 __C.TRAIN.MAX_SIZE = 1000
 # These two values limit the minimum size of an image's shortest side and longest side's maximum size.
-# The minimum suggested values for this marker detection algorithm in CPU mode is that,
+# The minimum suggested values for this marker detection algorithm in CPU mode is the following setup.
 __C.TRAIN.SCALES = (200,)
 __C.TRAIN.MAX_SIZE = 400
-# However, we should also update the scale in testing phase.
+# We should also update the scale in testing phase.
 __C.TEST.SCALES = (200,)
 __C.TEST.MAX_SIZE = 400

 # Reduce number of bounding boxes in testing phase
 # This value indicates the number of proposals you are going to classify as marker or not at the end.
 The less the faster.
 __C.TEST.RPN_POST_NMS_TOP_N = 300
 ```

+Concerning the image size, it should be customized according to your requirement, especially the time requirement.
+For example, suppose you have a time requirement: detection must be completed within 1 second.
+You should adjust the test scale and proposal number to meet the time requirement first.
+Then, you can set the TRAIN.SCALES as the one meet the time requirement.

+For proposal number, it can be set according to your application.
+Suppose you have only one marker to be detected, the proposal number can be set to 10.
+However, if there are at most 10 markers appear at an image. you should set the proposal number to a higher value!

 ##### Part 5.2.
 Test images